Welcome to York University Libraries!

 2) Respect the food policies.

 Why?
 Food smells and debris may inconvenience others who wish to use study space, and can cause damage to library materials and computers.
 Excessive food debris may also encourage insects and rodents.
-Food and drink policies differ depending on location.
-Please see Food and Drink Policy page for more detail.
+Please see the York University Libraries Food and Drink Policy for more detail.

 3) Use library computers and other equipment for designated purposes only